-Level Acoustics & Vibration is located in the Laboratorium voor Akoestiek, also known as ECHO, at the campus of Eindhoven University of Technology (TU/e).
+Level Acoustics & Vibration is located at Echo Laboratorium voor Akoestiek (building number 28) at the campus of Eindhoven University of Technology (TU/e).
 The staff of the Chair Building Acoustics of the TU/e is also located here.

 The laboratory has three connected sound transmission rooms, one of which is used as a reverberation chamber.
 The rooms are connected through a small vertical opening (1.88 m2) that can be used to investigate the insulation of small door and wall samples, a larger vertical opening (10 m2) for wall and facade testing and a large horizontal opening (10 m2) for floor and roof testing.